 YOU’RE A WILTING PLANT

 You’ve probably heard of the saying, “It’s not over till it’s over.”
-Well, lucky for you, this is one of those cases: You have the power to assess yourself, pull out all of the weeds, dig deep, and turn this relationship around!
+Lucky for you, this is one of those special cases: You have the power to assess yourself, pull out all of the weeds, dig deep, and turn this relationship around!

 There’s no sugar-coating this: it will take some serious work from both of you, and you’ll need to start thinking about why you might be sinking into the grips of financial infidelity.